duplocloud/terraform-provider-duplocloud/docs/resources/rds_instance.md

 - `master_username` (String) The master username of the RDS instance.
 - `multi_az` (Boolean) Specifies if the RDS instance is multi-AZ.
 - `parameter_group_name` (String) A RDS parameter group name to apply to the RDS instance.
+- `skip_final_snapshot` (Boolean) If the final snapshot should be taken.
+When set to true, the final snapshot will not be taken when the resource is deleted.
+Defaults to `false`.
 - `snapshot_id` (String) A database snapshot to initialize the RDS instance from, at launch.
 - `storage_type` (String) Valid values: gp2 | gp3 | io1 | standard.
 Storage type to be used for RDS instance storage.
 - `store_details_in_secret_manager` (Boolean) Whether or not to store RDS details in the AWS secrets manager.